Register for LlamaParse vs. LLMs: Live OCR Battleground on 3/26

 Semantic Analysis Extracting meaning and relationships "Bank" in "river bank" vs "financial bank" Context-specific interpretation Structure → Meaning

-Modern NLP systems rely on several key technological approaches.
+Modern NLP systems use several key technological approaches.
 Machine Learning Models learn patterns from large datasets rather than following pre-programmed rules.
-They can adapt to new language patterns and improve performance over time.
-Neural Networks, particularly deep learning architectures like transformer models such as BERT and GPT, have changed NLP by capturing complex language relationships and context dependencies.
+They adapt to new language patterns and improve over time.
+Neural Networks, especially deep learning architectures like transformer models (BERT for bidirectional understanding, GPT for generative tasks), have changed NLP by capturing complex language relationships and context dependencies.

 Statistical Methods use probability and statistical analysis to make predictions about language patterns, word relationships, and meaning interpretation.
 Preprocessing Techniques clean, normalize, and standardize text before analysis to ensure consistent processing across different sources and formats.